Witiko/doctoral-thesis/defense.md

 ## Thesis Structure {#thesis-structure}

-In my thesis, I first describe math information retrieval and information retrieval in general, including existing digital mathematical libraries, math representations, retrieval models, different kinds of token embeddings, semantic matching techniques, and fusion-based learning-to-rank techniques.
+In my thesis, I first describe the background of math information retrieval and information retrieval in general.
 Next, I describe past competitions of math-aware search engines and the search engines that achieved state-of-the-art accuracy in the competitions.

-Then, in the following two chapters, I describe the methods and the results of my research on representations that enable fast and accurate math-aware search.
+Then, in the following two chapters, I describe the methods and the results of my research on fast and accurate math information retrieval.
 Here, I also answer all of my research questions.

-In the final chapter before the conclusion, I draw from the work of my undergraduate and graduate students to I showcase some tangible qualitative benefits of interpretability.
+In the final chapter before the conclusion, I draw from the work of my undergraduate and graduate students to showcase some tangible benefits of interpretability.

 I conclude by summarizing my results and outlining venues for future work.